LIFEHUBBER

 Why it is included here

-LongCat-Video-Avatar 1.5 is included because its source materials show an inspectable avatar-video workflow with audio input, image conditioning, multi-person examples, and longer video continuation, making it useful for readers comparing generative media tools beyond simple short clips.
+Use LongCat-Video-Avatar 1.5 as a source check on an inspectable avatar-video workflow with audio input, image conditioning, multi-person examples, and longer video continuation.

 Source links